Chris Dobey: 2025

 Dobey made it three successive PDC World Championship quarter-finals at the 2025 event, defeating Alexander Merkx, Josh Rock and Kevin Doets along the way.
-In the quarter-finals, Dobey faced Gerwyn Price.
-Dobey went 2–0 down before leveling the match at 2–2.
+In the quarter-finals, Dobey faced Gerwyn Price and went 2–0 down before leveling the match at 2–2.
 He won the next two sets to go 4–2 up but missed five match darts, allowing Price to reduce the gap to 4–3.
-However, Dobey won the next set to win the match 5–3 and reach his first World Championship semi-final.
-Dobey was denied a World Championship final by Michael van Gerwen, who defeated Dobey 6–1.
+However, he won the next set to win the match 5–3 and reach his first World Championship semi-final, where he was defeated 6-1 by Michael van Gerwen.
 He was subsequently announced as part of the 2025 Premier League line-up on 6 January.